 A visual thinking tool like Ayoa helps you to avoid the shortcomings of sequential and linear thinking.
 Mind Mapping stimulates generative thinking, a crucial element of the creative process.
 By sparking ideas and your vivid imagination through images and associations, Mind Mapping reflects the way the human brain thinks.
 When thinking about a problem or concept, did you know that the first 30% of your ideas tend to be the most obvious?
 Mind Mapping allows you to go beyond the obvious, stretching your imagination to unearth truly unique and creative ideas.
 The more creative and well-developed your ideas become, the more these will fuel your writing and surpass the limits of writer’s block.

 Ready to give the Mind Map a try next time you have something to write?
-Download our 7-day free trial today and make writer’s block a thing of the past.
+Sign up to Ayoa for free today and make writer’s block a thing of the past.
 Or if you’re new to Mind Mapping, check out our How to Mind Map page to learn how to get started.

 Comments are closed.